Obama calls Oklahoma tornado's toll 'hard to comprehend'

 SPATE OF STORMS

-The May 20 Moore tornado was the most powerful of a spate of 76 twisters that touched down in 10 states from May 18 through 20, causing an estimated $2 billion to $5 billion in insured losses, according to disaster modeling company Eqecat.
+The May 20 tornado in Moore was the most powerful of a spate of 76 twisters that touched down in 10 states from May 18 through May 20, causing an estimated $2 billion to $5 billion in insured losses, according to disaster-modeling company Eqecat.

 The Moore tornado, the deadliest such windstorm to hit the United States in two years, also injured 377 people.